hash-wls/HashWLS/README.md

-The datasets and source code of #WLS are for Fast Hash Sketching for Graphs with Continuous Attributes.
+The datasets and source code of Sketching Graphs with Continuous Attributes.

 The steps of running the experiments: